 The process may be different for each type of dental crown, too.
 In general, getting a crown involves:

-- The dentist will prepare your tooth, which can involve just the removal of decay, a root canal, or both.
+- Your dentist will prepare your tooth, which can involve just the removal of decay, a root canal, or both.

-- Your dentist needs to take a mold so that the crown fits your exact tooth.
+- S/he takes a mold so that the crown fits the exact shape of your tooth.

 - A temporary restoration is used to protect the tooth until the crown is ready.
 You should take special care of this temporary cap and avoid eating hard or sticky foods to prevent it from cracking.

 - After about a week, your dentist will have the crown ready.

 What Type of Dental Crown Should I Choose?
 5 Main Types

 When you need a crown, you immediately start thinking about the types of dental crowns and cost.
 This is because today there are many different types of crowns that vary depending on materials, cost, procedures, and patients’ needs.